pruje/libbash.sh/docs/libbash.md

 -s, --section SECTION  Import parameters only in the specified section(s) -e, --all-errors       Return all errors in exit codes -u, --unsecure         Do not prevent shell injection (could be dangerous)

+FILTERS                List of parameters that should be imported (others will be ignored)
 ```

 #### Exit codes